Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Appalachian State's 10 games this year, it has seven wins against the spread.

-- The Mountaineers have been favored by 9.5 points or more six times this season and are 5-1 ATS in those matchups.
+- The Mountaineers have an ATS record of 5-1 in their six games when favored by 9.5 points or more so far this season.

-- Appalachian State's games this year have hit the over on four of 10 set point totals (40%).
+- Appalachian State's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Appalachian State scores more than 23.1 points, it is 6-2 against the spread and 8-0 overall.
+- When Appalachian State puts up more than 23.1 points, it is 6-2 against the spread and 8-0 overall.

-- When Appalachian State amasses over 321.6 yards, the team is 7-2 against the spread and 8-1 overall.
+- Appalachian State is 7-2 against the spread and 8-1 overall when the team amasses more than 321.6 yards.

 - The Mountaineers have 17 giveaways this season, while the Trojans have 20 takeaways .